by-bai/generate-workouts/README.md

 user can log details of their daily home workouts (e.g. time, youtube link, workout category) user can visualise insights from their workout logs on an analytical dashboard
 ```

-If you have the time, [feedbacks](https://docs.google.com/forms/d/e/1FAIpQLSeHaMXkMuaVVFtlVqdxekAxBRyzywVsGW9Oyvqf8_xWAPEZqQ/viewform) are appreciated :>

 I hope to encourage more friends to workout at home with Fitness Bud and stay healthy!